shravaninikam/Projects/README.md

 - **Web Dev:** Interactive websites and applications.
 - **Data Science:** Playing with data to uncover insights.
 - **Coding Challenges:** Solutions to interesting problems.
+- **Basic:** Simple projects to clear my basic coding logic.

 ## Ongoing Journey

-This repository is a work in progress.
-As I continue to learn and code, I'll be adding more projects.
-Your feedback and contributions are welcome!
+I'm currently on a quest to learn new languages like Python, Rust, and PHP.
+The repository is a work in progress, with more projects to come.
+Your feedback and contributions are always welcome!

 ## Thanks for Dropping By!